 Grilled Salmon Skewers Recipe

 Fire up the grill for these juicy salmon skewers!
 Salmon is the perfect choice for summer grilling - it's easy to cook, moist and flaky.
-Serve these skewers with rice, salad or with grilled pita bread.
+Serve these skewers with delicious herbed caper aioli (recipe below), and rice or grilled pita bread.

 4 x 8-ounce salmon portions, skin on and cut into 2 inch cubes